savmon120/curacao-controller-bookings-plugin/README.md

 1. Navigate to **ATC Bookings** → **Manage Bookings** in the WordPress admin menu
 2. The dashboard displays all bookings for your FIR subdivision
 3. Columns include: Callsign, CID, Start/End times, and **Real-Time Status**

+#### Managing Controller Whitelist

+1. Navigate to **ATC Bookings** → **Controller Whitelist** in the admin menu
+2. Add controllers by entering their CID, selecting authorization type, and choosing positions
+3. **Authorization Types**:
+   - **Visitor**: For controllers from other divisions/subdivisions (bypasses division/subdivision checks)
+   - **Solo**: For local controllers with certifications for specific positions (bypasses rating checks)
+4. **Position Selection**: Check specific positions they can book, or leave all unchecked for all positions
+5. **Expiration**: Optionally set an expiry date for temporary access
+6. **Renewal**: Click "Extend" or "Renew" to update expiration dates for existing authorizations

 #### Understanding Booking Status